rundeck/rundeck/docs/en/developer/05-notification-plugins.md

 * `onstart` - the Job started
 * `onsuccess` - the Job completed without error
 * `onfailure` - the Job failed or was aborted
+* `onavgduration` - The Execution exceed the average duration of the Job

 Rundeck has two built-in notification types that can be configured for Jobs: